arif-desu/Lyra/docs/Thejas32.md

 ## Timer

-Thejas32 has 3 timers, each 32-bit auto-reload down counter.
+Thejas32 has 3 timers, each 32-bit auto-reload down counter : TIMER0, TIMER1, TIMER2

-The timers sport 2 modes :
+The timers feature 2 modes :

 ### Free-running Mode
 Counter starts with the value 0xFFFFFFFF and counts down to 0.